The Escape Team

-The Escape Team is the 22nd studio album by American alternative rock band They Might Be Giants, released on December 10, 2018 for digital download and pre-order.
+The Escape Team is the 22nd studio album by American alternative rock band They Might Be Giants, released on December 10, 2018 as a digital download and pre-order.
 The digital download and pre-order was released simultaneously with My Murdered Remains.
 The physical album was released in May 2019.

 The Escape Team is a concept album, made in collaboration with long-time TMBG music video collaborator David Cowles, based on fictional characters from his original comic book of the same name.

-In the year prior to the album's release, songs from The Escape Team were released as part of They Might Be Giants' 2018 Dial-A-Song series.
-Each song was released with a music video animated and directed by Cowles, with the exception of "The Poisonousness," which was directed by Ajax Digital Design.